oliverJuhasz/familiar/README.md

 # Familiar
 Project description:
 Familiar is a hobby project with two goals.
 The first goal is to create a tool for tabletop RPG players to keep their data, notes, characters in one place.
-It would also familiar.service.assist the game master with numerous tasks during play, like making hidden rolls, keeping private records or helping with combat.
+It would also assist the game master with numerous tasks during play, like making hidden rolls, keeping private records or helping with combat.
 My second goal is honing my programming skills.
 As someone new to software development, building a simple software from ground up should really provide a few experience points.

 Core features:
-* Should support core DnD fifth edition with an option to adding different rulesets in the future
+* Should support Witcher TRPG ruleset
 * Users can create campaigns
 * Users can create characters and link them to campaigns
 * Campaigns and players are stored